 Nofio Ysgol formalises national standards and methodology for the teaching of swimming to children throughout Wales.

-Linking to Learn to Swim Wales, the only recognised learn to swim framework in Wales, Nofio Ysgol has been designed to help providers deliver a comprehensive learn to swim experience for children attending National Curriculum swimming lessons.
-It dovetails with the scheme that is recommended by Sport Wales and Swim Wales for non-curriculum lessons, meaning that the whole Learn To Swim experience is joined up for all involved in the process: children, parents, teachers and lesson providers.
+Linking to the Learn to Swim Wales Waves, the only recognised learn to swim framework in Wales, Nofio Ysgol has been designed to help providers deliver a comprehensive learn to swim experience for children attending National Curriculum swimming lessons.
+It dovetails with the scheme that is recommended by Sport Wales and Swim Wales for non-curriculum lessons, meaning that the whole Learn to Swim experience is joined up for all involved in the process: children, parents/carers, teachers and lesson providers.

-The integration with the National Curriculum, coupled with learning physical safety, delivers many benefits to the child.
+The integration across the Curriculum, coupled with learning physical safety, delivers many benefits to the child.

-All parents of children in Primary Schools in Wales can expect their child to attend School Swimming at some point in Key Stage 2.
-This depends on the Local Authority and each individual school as to when and how often a child will swim.
+All responsible adults of children in Primary Schools in Wales should expect their child to attend School Swimming at some point during Primary School.
+Exact opportunities will vary depending on the Local Authority and each individual school as to when and how often a child will be given the opportunity to experience water and learn to swim.